 Professionally, Kris is a Consultant & Strategic Coach, Spiritual Counselor, and Speaker; she is also an Adjunct Professor for Phillips Theological Seminary’s Center for Ministry and Lay Training where her courses include Education & Leader Development, Conflict Utilization, & Spiritual Development.
 She’s designed and/or facilitated several hundred seminars and has written a number of books, workbooks, studies, journals and devotionals.

-In addition to her educational degrees, Kris is a graduate of the 160-hour Master Teacher Program offered by The Reiki Training Program in Seattle (the only Vocational School of Reiki in the U.S.) and is a registered Reiki Master Teacher in Washington State.
-She’s earned a Certificate in Spiritual Companionship; is a Registered Bridges Transitions Practitioner, Facilitator, and Trainer; and is a Certified Substitute Teacher in Missouri.
-She is also an Ordained Minister in the Christian Church (Disciples of Christ).
+In addition to her educational degrees, Kris is a graduate of the 160-hour Master Teacher Program offered by The Reiki Training Program in Seattle (the only Vocational School of Reiki in the U.S.) and is a Registered Reiki Master-Teacher in Washington State.
+She’s earned a Certificate in Spiritual Companionship; is a Registered Bridges Transitions Practitioner, Facilitator, and Trainer; is a Certified Substitute Teacher in Missouri; and an Ordained Minister in the Christian Church (Disciples of Christ).

-Personally, Kris is spending this season of her LOACA years enjoying life as an Amma (a Spiritual Mama), entrepreneuring; leading seminars and workshops; spending all the time she can with her Grandboys and her children (whom she spent too many years sacrificing on the altar of “professional establishment”); writing; working with other LOACA; and learning how to incorporate the art of LOACA Living into her daily life.
-And, oh, she almost forgot: she’s loving birthing and being the Lead LOACA of LOACA Life, LLC!
+Kris is spending this season of her LOACA years enjoying life as an Amma (a Spiritual Mama), entrepreneuring; leading seminars and workshops; spending all the time she can with her Grandboys and children (whom she spent too many years sacrificing on the altar of “professional establishment”); writing; working with other LOACA; and learning how to incorporate the art of LOACA Living into her daily life.
+And, oh, how could she forget: she’s been loving midwifing and being the Lead LOACA of LOACA Life, LLC!